 - SAML for SSO.
 See SAML Authentication.

-The authorization model in Tamr centers around the relationships between users, resources, and roles.
-Use the following concepts to create meaningful access control scenarios in your team.
+Tamr Core's authorization model is based on the relationships between users, resources, and roles.
+Use the concepts described in this topic to create meaningful access control scenarios for your team.

-- A privilege is a type of permission on a resource.
-For example, a read permission on a specified dataset.
+- Privileges: Types of permissions on a resource.
+For example, a privilege is read permission on a specified dataset.

-- A role is a set of preconfigured privileges.
+- Roles: Set of preconfigured privileges.
 Roles define a set of access privileges to a resource.
-Tamr has two predefined roles: curator and reviewer.
+Tamr Core's non-admin roles are curator, verifier, and reviewer.
 For example, a reviewer role has read access to a project named ABC, and a curator role has read and write (update) access to the same project.

-- An administrator can perform any action.
-An administrative user named "admin" is created when you install Tamr.
-You may create additional administrative users.
-A Tamr administrator can assign one or more roles to users, groups, or projects.
+- Admins: Users who can can perform any action.
+An admin user named "admin" is created when you install Tamr Core.
+You can create additional admin users.
+Admins can assign one or more roles to users, groups, or projects.

-Use these constructs to create authorization policies in Tamr.
-Each policy establishes one or more mappings between users or a group of users, roles, and Tamr resources.
-For example, you can create a policy
+Use these constructs to create authorization policies in Tamr Core.
+Each policy establishes one or more mappings between users or user groups, roles, and resources.

-Ethan-read-ds for a user Ethan that provides him with a read permission to a dataset with
+Ethan-read-ds for a user Ethan that provides him with read permission to a dataset with

-You can create an authorization policy to map users or groups to predefined roles.
+Create authorization policies to map users or user groups to Tamr Core roles.
+The users or user groups to which a policy applies are members of that policy.
+You select the role for each policy member.
 In the same policy, you can add projects and datasets associated with the project.
-It is useful to create a policy for each project.

-- Policies on datasets control access to them by users and groups, in any project.
+- Policies on datasets control access to datasets by users and groups, in any project.

-- Policies on projects affect which users and groups have access to projects, and which datasets these project can read.
-Derived datasets inherit policies you use for projects.
+- Policies on projects control which users and groups have access to projects, and which datasets these project can read.
+Derived datasets inherit the policies you create for projects.

 - Allows the project "read access" to the dataset.

-- A default policy exists that grants all projects read access to all input datasets.
-In a typical deployment, you don't need to manage project access to datasets.
-If you require more restrictive access, we recommend removing the default policy and replacing it with custom policies that meet the needs of your team.
+Tamr Core provides a default policy that grants all projects read access to all input datasets.
+Typically, you do not need to manage project access to datasets.
+If you require more restrictive access, remove the default policy, and replace it with custom policies that meet the needs of your team.

-If you create a new dataset or a new project, nobody has access to it by default.
-To enable access, create a policy and attach it to the dataset or project.
-You can also attach an existing policy to your new dataset or project, to allow access.
+By default, only admins have access to new datasets or new projects.
+To enable access for other users, create a policy and attach it to the dataset or project.
+You can also attach an existing policy to your new dataset or project.

 Consider a deployment with two users, Anne and Bob.

-- Anne plans to master some data in a project named "Master Project" using datasets "Input Data A" and "Input Data B" that have already been uploaded by an administrator.
+- Anne plans to master data in a project named "Master Project", using datasets "Input Data A" and "Input Data B" that have already been uploaded by an admin.

 - Bob is a subject matter expert who is advising Anne.

-In this situation, the administrator creates a new mastering project named "Master Project", and a new authorization policy.
-In this policy, the administrator makes these choices:
+In this situation, the admin creates a new mastering project named "Master Project", and a new authorization policy.
+In this policy, the admin makes these choices:

 - Adds the "Master Project", the "Input Data A", and the "Input Data B" datasets as resources to the policy.